khutchuasopi-ops/Qa-Manual-Testing-Portfolio/02-Manual-QA-Chatbot-Testing/Test-Execution.md

 `cheap but gaming laptop`

-**Observed result:**
+**Observed Result:**

 The chatbot could not provide a clear matching product and suggested operator assistance.

-**Result:** Needs improvement
+**Result:** Needs Improvement

-This behavior was useful for exploratory testing, but I did not classify it as a confirmed defect without a clear product/business requirement.
+This behavior was useful for exploratory testing, but it was not classified as a confirmed defect without a clearly defined product or business requirement.

 ---

-## 8. Product Comparison
+## 4.8 Product Comparison

 **Test:**

-`Compare iPhone 16 and Samsung S24`
+`Compare Product A and Product B`

-**Observed result:**
+**Observed Result:**

-The chatbot compared iPhone 16 with Samsung Galaxy S26 instead of the requested Samsung S24.
+The chatbot compared the requested first product with a different second product instead of the product specified by the user.

 **Result:** Fail

-**Related bug:** BUG-004
+**Related Bug:** BUG-004

+> Specific real product names have been generalized for portfolio confidentiality.

 ---

-## 9. Camera Comparison
+## 4.9 Follow-up Comparison Question

 **Test:**

 `Which one has a better camera?`

-**Observed result:**
+**Observed Result:**

-The chatbot continued the comparison using iPhone 16 and Samsung Galaxy S26.
+The chatbot continued the comparison using the incorrect product context established during the previous response.

-Because the previous comparison had already replaced S24 with S26, the response continued with the incorrect product context.

 **Result:** Fail

-**Related bug:** BUG-004
+**Related Bug:** BUG-004

 ---

-## 10. Product Price
+## 4.10 Product Price

 **Test:**

 `What is the price?`

-**Observed result:**
+**Observed Result:**

-The chatbot stated that the selected Asus Vivobook model cost 1999 GEL.

-The provided product link was opened and the product page showed 2099 GEL.
+The chatbot provided a product price that differed from the price displayed on the corresponding product page.

 **Result:** Fail

-**Related bug:** BUG-001
+**Related Bug:** BUG-001

 ---

-## 11. Product Link
+## 4.11 Product Link

 **Test:**

 Asked the chatbot to provide a link for the selected product.

-**Observed result:**
+**Observed Result:**

-The chatbot provided a product link that opened the product page.
+The chatbot provided a product link that opened the corresponding product page.

-However, the price on the page did not match the price provided by the chatbot.
+However, the price displayed on the product page did not match the price provided by the chatbot.

 **Result:** Partial / Fail

-**Related bug:** BUG-001
+**Related Bug:** BUG-001

 ---

-## 12. Purchase Intent
+## 4.12 Purchase Intent

 **Test:**